What Is SushiSwap and How Does It Work?

 A strong community can be a powerful asset for any token project, but this is especially true for a DeFi protocol.
 MISO, or Minimal Initial SushiSwap Offering, for example, is a product that arose from a governance proposal.
 It is a token launchpad platform in the SushiSwap ecosystem tailored to meet the expectations of the SUSHI community.
 MISO allows individuals and communities to launch their new project tokens through the SushiSwap platform.

-How does SushiSwap work?
+How Does SushiSwap Work?

 As mentioned, SushiSwap is an automated market maker (AMM) protocol that works as a decentralized exchange.
 There is no order book or centralized authority.
 Cryptocurrency trading on SushiSwap is processed by the smart contracts in liquidity pools.
 A liquidity pool is where SushiSwap users become liquidity providers (LP) by locking their crypto assets.
 Anyone can be a liquidity provider on SushiSwap and earn rewards in proportion to their share of the pool.
 This is done by depositing an equivalent value of two tokens in the pool.
 Each pool works like a market, where other users can come to buy and sell tokens.
 For a more comprehensive explanation on how AMM works in DEX protocols, check out our Uniswap article.

 On SushiSwap, you can swap ERC-20 tokens as you would on other DEX protocols.
-For example, you can exchange stablecoins like USDT and BUSD into cryptocurrencies like bitcoin (BTC) and ether (ETH).
+For example, you can exchange stablecoins like USDT into cryptocurrencies like bitcoin (BTC) and ether (ETH).
 Also, there are different sushi-themed functions for you to earn passive income.
 For example, you can stake SUSHI into the SushiBar and receive xSUSHI. xSUSHI staked allows holders to earn a 0.05% reward fee of all trades from all liquidity pools.
 Following the launch of Shoyu, SUSHI holders who stake their tokens for xSUSHI will also be eligible to receive 2.5% of every NFT trade on the NFT marketplace.

 BentoBox is another feature for earning rewards on SushiSwap.
 It is an innovative vault that allows users to take advantage of all available yield-earning tools on SushiSwap.
 This means that by depositing your assets into BentoBox, you can automatically earn interest from staking on SushiBar, as well as from lending them to other users.
 At the same time, xSUSHI holders can also earn rewards from the transaction fees accrued from BentoBox.